 Job seekers take the model - global interest in jobs in the gig economy has increased by 2013 percent between 2015 and 23,1.
 As more industries embrace this platform model and regulation has taken place, more and more workers will participate.
 However, fragmentation makes future forecasts difficult - soon self-driving cars could be the means of transportation of choice.

 Education remains important.
 Again, we continue to see strong demand - particularly in developing countries and emerging markets.
 In the meantime, trends such as online courses have opened up new possibilities as instructors in a country can now offer classes for students all over the world.

-For example, Harvard Business School is already using a "Virtual Classroom" software to open its business courses to a global audience.
-Mass migration to Western industries will also have a strong impact on education.
-Educators with linguistic and intercultural skills will be very popular in the future.
-In Germany, vacancies for language teachers and translators have increased by almost 14 per cent over the past twelve months.
-The preliminary peak of demand was reached in November.
+For example, Harvard Business School is already using "virtual classroom" software to open its business courses to a worldwide audience, and mass migration to Western industrialized countries will have a significant impact on education, with educators with language and intercultural skills in In Germany, job vacancies for language teachers and translators have increased by almost 14 percent in the last 12 months, with the peak in demand coming in November.